shiye21/shiye21.github.io/_pages/about.md

 - *2010* <strong>National Scholarship</strong>, Chinese Ministry of Education, China.

 # 💬 Talks
+- *2025.06*, Diffusion-driven Embodied AI: Breakthroughs in Theory and Algorithmic Frontiers, the Vision And Learning Seminar (VALSE) 2025.
+- *2025.05*, Generative Models for Humanoid Locomotion and Manipulation, the 2025 Zhangjiang Embodied AI Conference.
 - *2024.10*, Controllable diffusion and optimization models for generation and decision in Embodied AI, RLChina 2024.
 - *2024.04*, Model-Data Hybrid-Driven Embodied Agents: Fundamentals and Applications, The 1st China Embodied AI Conference.
 - *2023.11*, Towards Responsible Decision and Control via Implicit Networks, RLChina 2023.